Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 - Fuel delivery module cracks causing leaks (that’s another recall, folks)

-Want to delve deeper into these issues?
+Want to delve deeper into these matters?

 Mercury Mariner Resale Values